awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PropagateTags`  <a name="cfn-ecs-service-propagatetags"></a>
-Specifies whether to propagate the tags from the task definition or the service to the tasks in the service\.
-If no value is specified, the tags are not propagated\.
-Tags can only be propagated to the tasks within the service during service creation\.
-To add tags to a task after service creation, use the [TagResource](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TagResource.html) API action\.
+Specifies whether to propagate the tags from the task definition to the task\.
+If no value is specified, the tags aren't propagated\.
+Tags can only be propagated to the task during task creation\.
+To add tags to a task after task creation, use the [TagResource](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TagResource.html) API action\.
 *Required*: No
 *Type*: String
 *Allowed values*: `NONE | SERVICE | TASK_DEFINITION`